awslabs/threat-composer/e2e/README.md

 up these specs. `e2e` is a workspace member and an nx project (`project.json`), so it installs with the rest of the repository and its targets take part in the nx graph.
-The browser download is an explicit `install-browsers` target rather than a postinstall hook, so a plain `yarn install` does not fetch Chromium.
+The browser download is an explicit `install-browsers` target rather than a postinstall hook, so a plain `pnpm install` does not fetch Chromium.

 ## Layout